Custom Dynamic Secrets

 FieldDescriptionExample

 This endpoint is called every time credentials need to be revoked.
-This can happen either when the TTL defined for the custom dynamic secret expires, or if an administrator explicitly requests that particular credentials are revoked.
+This can happen when the TTL defined for the custom dynamic secret expires, or when an administrator explicitly requests that specific credentials are revoked.

 Not every service supports revocation.
-If not, the operation should just return the specified IDs.
+If revocation is not supported, the operation should still return the specified IDs.

 POST /sync/revoke